imperial-morse/In-vivo-tFUS-planner/REFERENCES.md

 | Thermal conductivity k | 0.623 W/(m·K) at 37 °C | CRC Handbook of Chemistry and Physics / IAPWS |
 | Specific heat Cp | 4180 J/(kg·K) at 37 °C | CRC Handbook of Chemistry and Physics / IAPWS |

-Note the water absorption law is exactly f², which is why the solver's `alpha_power = 2` is exact for water and needs no rescaling.
+`alpha_power = 2` since only one frequency is used in the simulations.

 ### Skull (cortical bone, binary bone/water model)